Uniswap/org-v1/src/pages/blog/09-uni/index.md

 5,000,000 UNI will be allocated per pool to LPs proportional to liquidity, which roughly translates to:

-- 83,333.33 UNI per pool per day
+- 83,333 UNI per pool per day

-- 13.5 UNI UNI per pool per block
+- 13.5 UNI per pool per block (14s blocktime)

 These UNI are not subject to vesting or lock up.